cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/distributions/PoissonDistr.rst

    :return: true if the K events have happened at current time, false otherwise

-getInterarrivalMeanTime
+getInterArrivalMeanTime
 ^^^^^^^^^^^^^^^^^^^^^^^

-.. java:method:: public double getInterarrivalMeanTime()
+.. java:method:: public double getInterArrivalMeanTime()
    :outertype: PoissonDistr

    Gets the mean time between arrival of two events, which is the inverse of lambda.
 The time unit (if seconds, minutes, hours, etc) is the same considered when setting a value to the \ :java:ref:`lambda <getLambda()>`\  parameter.